-SECTION 316.
+SECTION 315.
 COSTS AND EXPENSES.
-If the respondent is the nonprevailing party, the tribunal shall assess all expenses and costs incurred by the [prosecutor] and law enforcement officers for proceedings under Section 313 or 314, unless that party establishes that such an order would be clearly inappropriate.
+If the respondent is the nonprevailing party, the tribunal shall assess all expenses and costs incurred by the [prosecutor] and law enforcement officers pursuant to Sections 313 or 314, unless that party establishes that such an order would be clearly inappropriate.